 The overall aim of the LiftWEC project is to prove the technical, environmental, social and economic feasibility of a radically new wave energy converter concept that exploits hydrodynamic lift forces and can form part of the backbone of energy system by 2050.

-WavEC will be in charge of the “Equality Officer” role (WP1), will contribute with its expertise to the identification of promising configurations of the LiftWEC concept that may minimise environmental impacts and ensure social acceptance (WP2), will lease the application of tools for impact assessment both on marine and social (public acceptance) environments (WP9) and will assist the dissemination and communication work package leader as required (WP10).
+- “Equality Officer” role – contribution with WavEC’s expertise to the identification of promising configurations of the LiftWEC concept that may minimise environmental impacts and ensure social acceptance

 Total Funding (Requested contribution): € 3 404 730